pilosophos/pilosophos-site-v1/_writing/piss-corps.md

 ### 7 January 2078 1:02 AM

-I was driving today's sewage truck to the dropoff point with Rathead when we start to hear sirens blaring in the background.
-Usually it's someone trying to hold up a convenience store, or more likely a lover's quarrel gone out of hand.
+I was driving today's sewage truck to the dropoff point with Rathead when we start to hear sirens blaring in the distance.
+Usually it's someone trying to hold up a convenience store, or someone's husband's had a little too much to drink.
 What *usually* doesn't happen is when the guy who's supposed to be hacking all the traffic cameras starts muttering *"fuck, fuck fuck"* under his breath moments before you hear the sirens.

 "Okay team, we fucked up," he said as I was driving down the intersection.
-The only time Nybble calls us a team is when something goes horribly wrong.
+The only time Nybble calls us a team is when he does something horribly wrong.
 "We have to get you somewhere the drones can't see you.
 I'm giving you a new destination."

 I learned today that Rathead doesn't like dark tunnels.
 Can't fucking stand them.
 For four hours Nybble had us holed up in an abandoned tunnel with the truck before we got the all clear.
 Four goddamn hours trying to keep Rathead from freaking the fuck out.
 He'd always been a tad claustrophobic, like he'd be all fidgety in the elevator unless he'd had his smokes beforehand.
 But I never thought I'd see the day when he'd fully lose is marbles in front of me.

-I thought now would be the right time for him to light up, but today of all days he forgot his lighter at home.
+Today of all days would have been a great time for him to have his smokes, but by some twist of fate he'd left it at home.
 I thought he carried it everywhere, like it was his life force or something.
+One time when we were emptying our truck, he thought he dropped his lighter down one of the septic tanks and spent an hour magnet fishing before realizing it was in his pocket the whole time.

 I tried getting him to calm down and all that, but after five minutes of his nervous trembling and mumbling about how we're all fucked, I started to lose it myself and gave him a big slap.
+Right on the face.
 I thought maybe a sudden hit like that would reboot his system, but this only made things worse because his mumbling turned to howling and I started really regretting my life choices.
-He told me later on, "What kind of fuckin' idiot thinks that shit would work?"

-Ten minutes after that I'd started to plead.
+Ten minutes after that I'd broken down myself and started to plead.
 "Please, would you just pipe down?
 It's gonna be alright Rathead, you know?
 You know what I'm talking about?
-Everything's gonna be fine," I said.
+Everything's gonna be fine," I said, eyes wide and breaking into a cold sweat.
 I was really grasping at straws here.
 "Look, Rathead, what's your favorite food?
 You remember that Pizza Roll pizza you invented?
 With the pineapple?
 Imagine that― when you get home you can eat all the damn Pizza Roll abominations you want."

-In that moment his head slowly turns toward me.
+Suddenly, his voice cuts off.
+His head slowly turns toward me.
 He had a face like he'd been drained by a fuckin' vampire, with bags under his beady eyes that made him look like he hadn't slept for a week.
 But miraculously, from the corners of his mouth, he starts to give this defeated half-smile, even though he's still trembling like a motherfucker.

 So I knew I just had to keep talking.
 "When we get out of here, I'm gonna get me some pasta with that Cajun cream sauce.
 That's shit's real good, you know what I'm talking about?"